Linear AI search audit

 How often is Linear mentioned in AI search responses?

-Across 41 dispatches against ChatGPT, Google AI Overview, Gemini, Claude, and Perplexity in the week of 2026-05-30, Linear was mentioned in 93% of responses (38/41).
-It was named in the top-3 recommendations in 83% of cells.
-This is the strongest single-brand surface rate we've measured to date.
+Across 50 R2 dispatches against ChatGPT, Google AI Overview, Gemini, Claude, and Perplexity in the week of 2026-05-30, Linear was mentioned in 94% of responses (47/50) and named at position 1 in 86% of all cells (43/50) — 91% of mentioned cells.
+R1 (2026-05-26, 41 cells) showed 93% surface and 73% pos-1.
+R2's 13-point pos-1 lift represents the cleanest dominance signal we've measured to date.

 What is Linear's biggest AI search visibility gap?